StudyFrenchSpanish

 Is Mandarin Chinese, Japanese, or Korean the same, or what is the difference?
 Is it hard to learn any of these languages?

-1. Popularity and Where is it spoken?
+1. Popularity and where it is spoken?

 More young Indians are studying Chinese these days for obvious reasons.
 Chinese is a group of languages spoken by over 1.3 billion native speakers worldwide.